nathanleary/neural-net/README.md

-**This is an edited version of the go-deep library except it has been converted to 32-bit for better performance and some extra activation functions have been added (Elu, Mish and Swish)**
+**This is an edited version of the go-deep library except it has been converted to 32-bit for better performance and some extra activation functions have been added (Elu, Mish and Swish, RootX and DoubleRoot)**

 # neural-net